sudo0rw3ll/ROT13/README.md

   <li>Select text file</li>
   <p>User selects file from his computer and then does <b>encryption/decryption</b></p>
 </ul>

+<p>Conversion is based on the type of input data, if it's already encrypted using ROT13 then it's going to decrypt data and vice versa</p>
   I'm going to add combo box with different shifts for ROT, and hopefully <b>redesign</b> GUI